GhostLate/MultiVisual-Dash/README.md

 ### Dataloaders

-In `./dataloaders/waymo` you can find example of the visualization waymo prediction and motion datasets.
+In `./dataloaders/waymo` you can find waymo perception and motion dataloaders.

 ### Usage